marth-vader2001/Nightmare-Plague-PC-Vault/Shared/Narrative/2 - Currencies of the Empire.md

 ---

-Food comes out, its a pie
+Food comes out for Bimsuth and Jasper, its a pie